China's economy cools sharply in April as lockdowns bite

 Fixed asset investment, a main driver that Beijing is counting on to prop up the economy as exports lost momentum, increased 6.8% year-on-year in the first four months, compared with an expected 7.0% rise.

+China's central bank rolled over maturing medium-term policy loans while keeping the interest rate unchanged for a fourth straight month on Monday.

+Nie said authorities would be cautious in rolling out quantitative measures like large-scale cuts to interest rates or banks' reserve requirement ratios to spur the economy, given concerns about U.S. interest rate hikes and a depreciating Chinese currency, but structural and targeted measures, such as in the property sector, would be preferred.

-(Reporting by Kevin Yao, Stella Qiu and Ellen Zhang; editing by Bernard Orr)
+(Reporting by Kevin Yao, Stella Qiu and Ellen Zhang; Editing by Bernard Orr and Jacqueline Wong)

 ((Ellen.Zhang@thomsonreuters.com;))